 The FHIR server is a proof-of-concept or foundation for building your own FHIR projects.

 Using the Template [top]

 Note: You will need to have a Microsoft Azure account, and know how to fill in parameters for new resources.

 See this Microsoft Azure getting started page for more information.

-- Create a Microsoft FHIR Server using the ARM Template FHIR Server Samples Documentation, or create your own FHIR Azure resource and take note of the following parameters:
+- Create a Microsoft FHIR Server using the ARM Template FHIR Server Samples Documentation, or create your own FHIR Azure resource.
+After deploying the FHIR Server, gather the following parameters:

 - After verifying the parameters, deploy the template.

 Note: Depending on the type of Azure resource group chosen, deploying the ARM template may take 5-10 minutes to fully complete.
-It is important to make sure that the deployment is complete before accessing the virtual machine.
+Accessing the virtual machine before completion may cancel the Iguana provisioning process.